Prospective Student FAQs

 How large is the school?

-The student body numbers 2,450 undergraduate students from all 50 states and 60 foreign countries.
+The student body numbers 2,450 undergraduate students from all regions of the United States and 55 foreign countries.
 Recent classes have been about 1/3 students of color.
-60% of our students come from public high schools and 40% from private/parochial schools.
+65% of our students come from public high schools and 35% from private/parochial schools.
 Our campus is 1,000 acres and is maintained as an arboretum with over 200 species of trees.
-The campus includes the Vassar Farm, a nine-hole golf course, Sunset Lake, the Shakespeare Garden, an astronomical observatory, and the Frances Lehman Loeb Art Center, as well as athletic facilities, residence halls, and academic/administrative buildings.
+The campus includes the Vassar Farm and Ecological Preserve, a nine-hole golf course, Sunset Lake, the Shakespeare Garden, an astronomical observatory, and the Frances Lehman Loeb Art Center, as well as athletic facilities, residence halls, and academic/administrative buildings.

 Are there fraternities or sororities?